eden-brekke/reading-notes/code-401/class-04.md

 1. Start with an empty list, then generate the list by recursively applying the attach_head function
 2. Recursion can also be seen as self-referential function compositions.
 Apply a function to an argument then pass the result as an argument to a second application of the same function and so on.

 [Pytest Fixtures and Coverage](https://www.linuxjournal.com/content/python-testing-pytest-fixtures-and-coverage)

+Two Pytest features:

+Fixtures:
+You define fixtures using a combination of the pytest.fixture decorator along with a function definition.
+Fixtures are used differently from global variables.
+You can mention the fixture in the test's parameter list.
+Then inside the test you can access the fixture by name.
+Fixtures can make calculations and decisions like a function (because it is a function under the hood)

+Coverage:
+Coverage is used to ensure you're testing as many cases as you can for your code.
+You can add code coverage to pytest with a package called pytest-cov on PyPI
+then you can invoke pytest with the --cov option.

 ### Bookmark and Review